hughrun/ephemetoot/docs/install.md

 ephemetoot --init
 ```

+Calling `--init` will save your configuration file as `config.yaml` in the current directory.
+Once this file has been created, you may change the name or move the file if you prefer.
+See [`--config`](./options.html#specify-the-config-location-config) for more detail on using a non-default configuration filepath.

-This will ask you to fill in information for each part of the file:
+`--init` will ask you to fill in information for each part of the file:

 | setting | description   |
 | ---:  |   :---        |